jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 Let's say we provide an opt-in so the request is sent without credentials.
 The response will be the 'logged-out' view, so it won't contain any private data, and can be revealed without concern, right?

-Unfortunately there's a lot of HTTP endpoints out there that 'secure' themselves using things other than browser credentials.
+Unfortunately there're a lot of HTTP endpoints out there that 'secure' themselves using things other than browser credentials.

 A lot of company intranets assume they're 'private' because they're only accessible from a particular network.
 Some routers and IoT devices assume they're only accessible by well-meaning folks because they're restricted to your home network (remember, the 's' in 'IoT' stands for security).
 Some websites offer different content depending on the IP address they're accessed from.